netxms/netxms-doc/admin/appendix.rst

     -
     - No
   * - AlarmSummarySchedule
     - Schedule for sending alarm summary e-mails in cron format.
+See :ref:`cron_format` for supported cron format options.
     - 0 0 * * *
     - No
   * - AllowDirectSMS